urme-b/PulseShift/README.md

 ## Usage

-Enter the planned conditions — temperature, humidity, air quality, wind, rain, and hour — and the app returns a calibrated suppression probability and a recommendation.
+Enter the planned conditions — temperature, humidity, air quality, wind, rain, start hour, and the weekend and wildfire-smoke toggles — and the app returns a calibrated suppression probability and a recommendation.
 "Use live DC weather" fills the form from the National Weather Service forecast and reports the lowest-risk safe hour for the day.

 A hard safety rule overrides the model: a heat index of 103°F or higher, or an AQI of 150 or higher, is always reported as unsafe.